 My name is Nethia, and I’m a teacher in Hangzhou.
 I started in November 2019.
 What I like about this job is meeting new people and still learning more about education overall.

 Hangzhou is so different than NYC which makes the experience more awesome.
 There is so much to see and do, and I want to try to see most if not all.
 Before coming to China, I wish I’d known more about VISA rules and regulations.
 (Long Story)

 To new teachers, I’d say to learn and follow the visa rules and regulations.
 Talk to people who have already worked abroad and watch as many videos about people’s experiences, including the bad stories, but do not let it deter you from coming.
 Your experience will be different.
 Have an open mind.
 Learn how to use WeChat and keep the contact info of ENREACH staff in your phone before you arrive.

 Hi!
-My name is Catherine and I am a Critical Reading and Writing Instructor/Drama Teacher.
+My name is Catherine and I am a Critical Thinking Program (CTP) Instructor/Drama Teacher.
 I moved back to China in November 2020.

 I like that I am constantly learning new things at this job.
 The breadth of what we teach at a liberal arts school allows me to explore a variety of topics and keeps it interesting to teach.
 I’ve been able to have very deep and intellectually stimulating conversations with students both inside and outside of the classroom that you don’t get in a traditional ESL setting.

 Chengdu has everything you want from a big city with affordable prices and a laid-back atmosphere.
 I enjoying hiking in nearby mountains in Sichuan, which has been a huge perk of living in southwestern China.